pascallanger/DIY-Multiprotocol-TX-Module/README.md

 Channels order is AETR by default but can be changed in the source code.

 The protocol selection is done via a dip switch or a rotary dip switch for access to up to 15 different protocols.
-The selection must be done before the power is applied.

-To bind a model press the bind button, apply power and then release.

 ###Using a serial output
 The multiprotocol TX module can be used on a Turnigy 9X, 9XR, 9XR Pro, Taranis, ... running er9x or ersky9X.
 (A version for OpenTX is being looked at)